mcgillij/mcgillij.dev/content/git-sign-with-ssh.rst

 .. code-block:: bash

-   git config --global commit.gpgsign true git config --global tag.gpgsign true git config --global gpg.format ssh
+   git config --global gpg.format ssh

 Below we indicate which public keys are allowed to sign commits.
+Replace with your public keys, unless you want me to be verified on your commits.

 .. code-block:: bash